-SA Ambulance Service - outside the metropolitan area and major regional centres SA Ambulance relies on dedicated volunteers to deliver their service.
+SA Ambulance Service - outside the metropolitan area and major regional centres SA Ambulance relies on volunteers to deliver their service.
 Without these volunteers, many rural areas would not have a local ambulance service.

 State Emergency Service (SES) - gives immediate assistance during emergencies and disasters as well as providing community response to day to day incidents such as vehicle accidents, searches, cliff rescues, flood and storm damage situations.